-- d. solicit directly or indirectly any non-elected County Officer or Employee or any entity that is not subject to competitive bidding, to participate in an election campaign, or pay any assessment, subscription, or contribution to a political party, political party organization or election campaign.
-This paragraph shall not prohibit a general solicitation of a class of persons, other than those expressly prohibited, of which such solicited County Officer or Employee happens to be a member. - e. except where authorized by law, disclose any confidential information acquired in the course of official duties or use any such information for personal gain or to advance the financial interests of any other Person.
+d. solicit directly or indirectly any non-elected County Officer or Employee or any entity that is not subject to competitive bidding, to participate in an election campaign, or pay any assessment, subscription, or contribution to a political party, political party organization or election campaign, or to otherwise participate in political activities.
+This paragraph shall not prohibit a general solicitation of a class of persons, other than those expressly prohibited, of which such solicited County Officer or Employee happens to be a member.

-- f. after termination of his or her term of office or employment with the County, Appear Before the County or receive compensation for any services rendered on behalf of any Person other than the County in relation to any particular matter upon which he or she took any discretionary act during his or her term of office or employment with the County. - g. no paid County Officer or Employee shall for two years after the termination of employment provide professional or managerial services for a third party on any matter involving his or her former County Agency.
+- e. except where authorized by law, disclose any confidential information acquired in the course of official duties or use any such information for personal gain or to advance the financial interests of any other Person. - f. after termination of his or her term of office or employment with the County, Appear Before the County or receive compensation for any services rendered on behalf of any Person other than the County in relation to any particular matter upon which he or she took any discretionary act during his or her term of office or employment with the County; provided, however, that this provision shall not prohibit the continuance of an existing contract when the former County employee has become the head of an entity that is a sole source for goods or services required by the County, or when the County Department Head determines that there is insufficient alternative availability of needed goods or services. - g. no paid County Officer or Employee shall for two years after the termination of employment provide professional or managerial services for a third party on any matter involving his or her former County Agency; provided, however, that this provision shall not prohibit the continuance of an existing contract when the former County employee has become the head of an entity that is a sole source for goods or services required by the County, or when the County Department Head determines that there is insufficient alternative availability of needed goods or services.